By Autumn Michaelis, author of Whole Food for Your Family

 Whole30 On A Budget Tip #2: Waste not, Want not

-The average American individual throws out $640 of food a year.
-That’s roughly $50 a month in the trash!
+The average U.S. household throws out 31.9% of its food*.
+The total annual cost of the wasted food was estimated to be $240 billion or $1,866 per household (that’s around $150 per month!) (*According to a study published in the American Journal of Agricultural Economics).
 You spent that hard-earned money on those groceries, don’t let it go to the trash can!
 Having a meal plan, making a list and sticking to it prevents that waste and helps you succeed with your Whole30 on a budget.
 Here’s three ways to prevent that:

 - Set aside a regular rhythm to eat your leftovers.
 My husband and I eat dinner leftovers for lunch.
 Also, in our house, the weekend is the time I use up all the leftovers or cook up about-to-spoil veggies.
 Saturday night dinner is always a “get it yourself” dinner where we empty out, eat up, or freeze any leftovers.